When should you see a Relationship Counsellor?

 What are the benefits of Relationship Counselling Retreats in Auckland?

-It is important to note that a one-day intensive is not going to solve all your problems at once.
-This work will however give you a better chance of getting to the heart of the matter in complex issues or crisis to go to deeper levels more safely.
+It is important to note that a one-day intensive may bring issues up the surface quickly.
+This work will however give you a better chance of getting to the heart of the matter in complex issues or crisis to go to deeper levels more safely, or identifying issues that may benefit for work with a separate personal specialist therapist.
 It often takes months or even years to bring yourself into a therapist’s office.
 If you have never been to therapy before, it might be difficult at first to access feelings, emotions and communicate.
 In couples therapy, there is often psychoeducation around conflict patterns and ways to speak in non-shaming, non-blaming ways.
-Follow up sessions are then recommended to reflect on therapeutic insights, understandings, and any behavioural changes.
+Follow up sessions are then recommended to reflect on therapeutic insights, understandings, and any behavioural changes with Margo or with your own therapist.

-Rather than doing 1 hour per week for 4 weeks, spreading counselling over one month, intensive counselling combines it in one day.
-In traditional counselling, time is spent “orientating” to the session, “how has your week been” “how are you feeling today” and getting clear on the focus of the next hour.
+Rather than doing 1 hour per week for 4 weeks, spreading counselling over one month, intensive counselling combines information in one day.
+In traditional counselling, time is spent “orientating” to the session, “how has your week been” ,“how are you feeling today” and getting clear on the focus of the next hour.
 There is also a time period spent at the end of the sessions doing “grounding” or “reorientation” back to civilian life and trying to find dates that match all of us (including the babysitter) for our next appointment.
 With intensives, a lot of this time is eliminated.
 People don’t’ usually get emotionally vulnerable quickly.
-These sessions are usually held on a Friday or Saturday, which means you do not need to go back to the office with puffy eyes or into a boardroom situation still processing any trauma that has come up in the therapy sessions.
-It is recommended that you do schedule some rest time or a self-care activity like a walk or massage after your intensive session.
+These sessions are usually held on a Thursday, Friday or Saturday, which means you do not need to go back to the office with puffy eyes or into a boardroom situation still processing anything that has come up in our therapy sessions.
+It is recommended that you do schedule some rest time or a self-care activity like a walk, a bath, kid free time, or massage after your intensive session to help integrate and process what has come up.

 There is mounting evidence to suggest that intensive EMDR is beneficial Intensive EMDR There are also studies that show intensive CBT (I-CBT) is beneficial.

 With increased time, you both get to explore what’s it like for you in relationship with your partner.
 If you have been holding a lot in for many months or years, or if this is your first time in counselling, it may take time to get in touch with feelings.
 Let alone communicating those feelings to someone you have just met OR the person whom you most fear criticism from – your partner.
 Frequently, trauma presents itself in the relationship counselling room.
-This may be from trauma related to “coming out”, miscarriages, resentments held with regard to decisions about the # children to have, differences in parenting styles, historical sexual abuse, substance abuse, previous affairs or times in which you felt your partner didn’t have your back (e.g. with laws).
+This may be from trauma related to “coming out”, miscarriages, resentments held with regard to decisions about have children, differences in parenting styles, historical sexual abuse, substance abuse, previous affairs or times in which you felt your partner didn’t have your back (e.g. with laws).
 These topics are not something that can be resolved in one hour.
 Being realistic, resolving issues that have been on-going for years are unlikely to be resolved in one day.
-However, you will gain tools to communicate better and it can be a fast track to finding restitution.
+However, you will gain tools to identify the issue, learn helpful trauma techniques, communicate better, and it can be a fast track to finding restitution.

 Benefits of private intensive relationship counselling retreats